nathanielreich2k/nathanielreich2k/README.md

 My journey in information technology has led me to develop a passion and understanding for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a proactive organisation as a Level 1 Cybersecurity Analyst.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]
+Skills and their associated homelabs

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|